 Stanhill Farm, Dartford

 Which fruits?
-Strawberries, raspberries, blackberries, redcurrants and blackcurrants, plus pumpkins, tomatoes, sweetcorn, runner beans and more.
+Strawberries, raspberries, blackberries, redcurrants and blackcurrants, plus pumpkins, tomatoes, sweetcorn and runner beans.

 Pick your own fruit farms in Essex